 We have achieved the Gold standard for Enjoy England and four-star for Self-catering from Visit England.
 We are graded in the top sectors, and ensure a comfortable and fully kitted-out stay.

 Eco Cornwall is a sustainability award for Cornwall.
+Todsworthy Farm Holidays has again been awarded the Gold standard.
 The scheme and award system recognises businesses that deliver environmental benefits to protect our planet's resources and reduce the establishment's carbon footprint.
 Eco Cornwall has replaced The Green Acorn Scheme, and is approved by Visit Cornwall and various Tourist Boards across the South West of England.